-Whether you’re a fan of traditional architecture and design or you want to buy a fixer-upper in order to put it back on the market, old homes bring numerous challenges that you should be aware of.
-Not only can certain problems cost you a fortune to fix, but they can also endanger your health and safety.
+Whether you’re a fan of traditional architecture and design or you want to buy a fixer-upper to put it back on the market, old homes bring numerous challenges that you should be aware of.
+Not only can specific problems cost you a fortune to fix, but they can also endanger your health and safety.
 Therefore, if you’ve decided to buy an old house, you should keep your eyes open for some of these common problems.

-As one of the most common issues found in old houses, asbestos is definitely one of the most dangerous hazards that you can come across.
+As one of the most common issues found in old houses, asbestos is one of the most dangerous hazards that you can come across.
 Despite its harmful effects, asbestos used to be one of the most popular building materials due to its durability.
-However, once it was discovered that asbestos can cause serious health problems, countries started banning its use.
-The UK banned it in 1999 while the total ban on asbestos in Australia came into force in 2003.
-Nonetheless, a great number of houses built before 1990s may have asbestos in their construction.
+However, once it was discovered that asbestos could cause serious health problems, countries started banning its use.
+The UK banned it in 1999, while the total ban on asbestos in Australia came into force in 2003.
+Nonetheless, a great number of houses built before the 1990s may have asbestos in their construction.
 Fortunately, asbestos is typically not dangerous if you don’t disturb it.

-Buying an old house can be a great investment, especially if you’re planning to remodel it and sell it at a higher price.
+Buying an old house can be a significant investment, especially if you’re planning to remodel it and sell it at a higher price.
 However, keep in mind that an old house hides many challenges and hazards that should be dealt with carefully.